Wheel repair

 HBC-System wheel repair should be reviewed as a complete workflow: inspect the wheel, correct damage, prepare the surface, refinish the visible face, control paint/extraction, and support the operator with training and consumables.

 Many workshops compare wheel equipment too narrowly.
-The better buying question is which wheel jobs should stay in-house, which steps need process control, and which products should be phased before the first proposal.
+The better buying question is which wheel jobs should stay in-house, which steps need process control, and which products should be phased before the first quote.

 Decision logic